Now hiring multiple positions available! Click here for more information

 • Avoid large-sized in-person gatherings

-• Get tested if experiencing COVID-19 symptoms
+• Get tested if experiencing COVID-19 symptoms by ordering your free tests by clicking here

 What We Know

-• COVID-19 vaccines are safe and effective at preventing COVID-19, including severe illness and death.
+• COVID-19 vaccines and boosters are safe and effective at preventing COVID-19, including severe illness and death.

-• COVID-19 vaccines are effective against severe disease and death from variants of the virus that causes COVID-19 currently circulating in the United States, including the Delta variant.
+• COVID-19 vaccines and boostersare effective against severe disease and death from variants of the virus that causes COVID-19 currently circulating in the United States, including the Delta variant.

 • People with weakened immune systems, including people who take immunosuppressive medications, may not be protected even if fully vaccinated.